opensource-observer/oso/docs/docs/contribute/connect-data.md

 Docs](https://docs.cloudquery.io/docs/developers/creating-new-plugin/python-source).
 :::

-_This guide assumes some knowledge of python and the command line._
+_This guide assumes some knowledge of Python and the command line._

 Before we begin you'll need at least the following installed: